a-flyleaf/ygbtdm/misc/cast-designnotes.md

 - Caleb: leggings can have details I just can't be assed to draw any. mouth is almost never a straight line or even simple curve, gotta have some wobble (or at *least* a ":3" mouth, he's the only one who could actually do it)
 - Gary: mans got lego/layton eyes. would have freckles, ~~shoe whites are~~ palette from the waist down is kind of an oddball but I ain't changing it at this point, ~yeah~
 - Diana: those are contacts, the pointy white pupil is a stylization thing but she *would* have matching irises. for shits.
+	- still don't know what the endgame outfit is doing but it's probably mostly if not entirely black, *maybe* some blue accents (socks + tie?). eyes are still bright tho. and yes the hair is magically not dyed anymore, it's like KL's eyes It Does Not (diegetically) Matter
 - Sequitur: sleeve stripe count doesn't matter, those + logo + hair fade would've been indigo when new. neck is always kinda hunched/long (exaggerated for style but they *do* have an awful slouch). it's a miracle the slippers haven't come off yet.
 - Em: side-eyes disappear in full color big F, but that *is* important (the thing with the "pupils" always touching the eye line UNLESS noticeably shocked).
 WR eyes usually drawn as an incomplete curve suggesting shadow, but it Does Not Matter where they are in 3d space. it's a void in there. (not literally but it should have zero discernible detail, even in bright light; this is diegetic for handwavey reasons.)